Vizonex/deprecated-params/README.md

 # Deprecated Params

-Inspired after python's warning.deprecated wrapper, deprecated_params is made to serve the single purpose of deprecating parameter names to warn users about incoming changes as well as retain typehinting.
+Inspired after python's warning.deprecated wrapper, deprecated_params is made to serve the single purpose of deprecating parameter names to warn users about incoming changes as well as retaining typehinting.